-What is split brain syndrome?
+What is a split-brain syndrome?

-Will arise when two or more instances attempt to control a cluster database.
+This will arise when two or more instances attempt to control a cluster database.
 In a two-node environment, one instance attempts to manage updates simultaneously while the other instance attempts to manage updates.

 why-database-not-startup-automatic in 11gR2 cluster